R3Conclave/conclave-core-sdk/docs/docs/index.md

 [**Reference guide.**](api/index.html) We provide detailed JavaDocs for the API.

+## Get in touch

+There's a public mailing list for discussion of using Conclave and SGX.
+Join [conclave-discuss@groups.io](https://groups.io/g/conclave-discuss).

+You can also [email us directly](mailto:conclave@r3.com).
+In future R3 will offer ticket based commercial support.

 ## Known issues

 !!! warning
     This is a beta release of Conclave.
-You may not run enclaves built with it in production.
+You should not run enclaves built with it in production.

 Beta 1 ships with the following known issues: